Annual Technical Report 2004 on Patent Information Activities submitted by Republic of Korea (SCIT/ATR/PI/2004/KR)

 Storage, including mass storage media

-KIPOnet’s storage configuration has two sections: IP administration and the search system.
-Since electronic applications are original copies and comprise most of the operating data, the storage of electronic applications is essential to the operation of the KIPOnet system.
-Consequently, we have applied a mirroring of the Raid 1 method to the storage disk.
+KIPOnet’s storage configuration is divided into two sections, IP administration and the search system.
+Since electronic applications are original copies and comprise the majority of the operating data, the storage and archiving of electronic applications is essential to the operation of the KIPOnet system.
+Consequently, KIPO applied a Raid 1 mirror system for disk storage.

 Search systems apply Raid S or Auto Raid according to the kind of storage disks.
-The Raid S method takes the parity up to 25 percent, which is the fundamental means for protecting data.
-Auto Raid, however, has automatic parity that can be adjusted to the volume of data.
+The Raid S is the fundamental means for protecting data.
+Auto Raid, however, is automatically adjusted to the volume of data.

 Documentation from other offices maintained and/or considered part of the available search file

-The foreign data available through our search system consist of the following:
+Foreign data available through KIPO’s consists of the following:

 V. Activities in the field of computerized and other mechanized search systems